mehran-hmdpr/orcpy/README.md

 - The inlet temperature for the waste stream (ºC)
 - The outlet temperature for the waste stream (ºC)
 - The power of the waste stream (kW)
-- The heat capacity of the waste stream (kW / ºC)
+- The heat capacity of the waste stream (kW / kgºC)
 - The minimum temperature of the condenser (ºC)
 - The minimum temperature difference (ºC)
 - Isentropic efficiencies of turbine and pump (%)